-[toc]Recent developments in New York state seem to indicate there is a very real possibility the state will legalize online poker this year.
+[toc]Recent developments in New York state seem to indicate there is a very real possibility the state will legalize online poker in NY this year.

 Previously New York has been a state on the fringes of iPoker, often considering it, but never really making much headway.

 Now, the support of Assemblymember J. Gary Pretlow has the issue moving forward full steam ahead.